fractalbass/data_science/_posts/2023-11-23-data_science_38.md

 In order to determine the items in step 1, we need to come up with some metric to measure how similar items are.
 The metric often used for this is referred to as the Pearson correlation metric.
 Euclidean can also be used, but "does not perform well for collaborative filtering as some other measures" (Shmueli, et al.  Pg 345.)
 This is explained in some detail in the Google tutorial mentioned at the beginning of this post, and I won't elaborate on it further here in the interest of time.
 (Not that you haven't fallen asleep already unless you are a super data analytics nerd like me.  :) )

-The Pearson Correlation metric can be expressed as this...
+The Pearson Correlation metric can be expressed as...

 $$ Corr(I_1, I_2) = \frac {\sum(r_{1,i} - \bar r_1)(r_{2,i} -\bar r_2)} {\sqrt{\sum(r_{1,i} - \bar r_1)^2} \sqrt{\sum(r_{2,i} - \bar r_2)^2}} $$

 ('cause it ain't a good blog post without out some painful LaTeX, right?)

 That is great, but what does it mean?
 It is important to understand that what we are really building behind the scenes is a matrix that associates users with items.
-Our matrix, initially, is very sparse because not every user has ranked every item.
+Our matrix, initially, is a very sparse because not every user has ranked every item.
 The goal of the recommendation system, then, is to attempt to fill in the blanks in the matrix.
 In order to do that, we can use a singular value decomposition approach (SVD) that generates three matricies, U, S, and V.  The U matrix represents the users, the V matrix represents the items, and the S matrix is diagonal matrix that is comprised of singular value such that the product of U,S and V approximates the original ratings matrix... with the gaps filled in.

 Doing this requires a good deal of code that can potentially be very non-performant.
-But, fear not... there are great packages that make this all very easy.
+But, fear not... there are packages that make this entire process easy, performant and less error prone.
 One such package for Python is the Surprise package.

 ## Doing This With Code (the easy way):

 Fortunately, a number of packages make this process much easier than having to do it by hand.
 The Surprise python package is a popular package for doing recommendation.
 The following example shows how it can be used.
 This example loads data from the ml-100k dataset, which can be found here: (https://grouplens.org/datasets/movielens/100k/0)

-The following code loads the movie recommendations, uses the Singular Value Decomposition (SVD) algorithm to solve the recommendation matrix (this is detailed more clearly in the Google tutorial), and displays the results of the predictions of the first 10 records in the test set.
+The following code loads the movie recommendations, uses the Singular Value Decomposition (SVD) algorithm to solve the recommendation matrix (this is also discussed in the Google tutorial), and displays the results of the predictions of the first 10 records in the test set.
 (Note that there is a test/train split involved in the code.)

 The data in the training set has values of 0.5 - 5.0  This indicates the "score" that the given user gave the given item.
-In some recommendation systemns, this score could be binary.
+In some recommendation systems, this score could be binary.

 The results are pretty accurate, typically within 1 of the actual ranking provided by the user in the training set.